upbound/docs/content/concepts/migrating-to-spaces.md

 ## Prerequisites

 Before you begin, you must have the following:
-- A Spaces installation with version 1.2.0 or later.
 - The [up CLI]({{<ref "reference/cli/_index.md">}}) version 0.23.0 or later.

 ### Migration process

-To migrate an existing Crossplane control plane to a managed control plane in a Space, do the following:
+To migrate an existing Crossplane control plane to a managed control plane in Upbound, do the following:

 1. Run the `up alpha migration export` command to export your existing Crossplane control plane configuration/state into an archive file: